JanOleA/8-bit-computer-emulator/README.md

   STA .y      ; Store A in the memory address y points to OUT         ; Display A
 add:
-  LDA .x      ; Load the value from the memroy address x points to, into A ADD .y      ; Add the value from the memroy address y points to, to A JPC start   ; If the result > 255, return to start OUT         ; If not, continue, and display the result
+  LDA .x      ; Load the value from the memory address x points to, into A ADD .y      ; Add the value from the memroy address y points to, to A JPC start   ; If the result > 255, return to start OUT         ; If not, continue, and display the result